The views expressed in this article and all articles published on Amaliah.com are that of the contributor.

 This is a somewhat sensitive topic for many, but it needs to be discussed.
 After lengthy conversations with my family and friends I soon realised I’m not the only one whose weight gain is becoming an ever-increasing problem.
 Let us make the intention to burn fat for the sake of Allah SWT, to please him, to worship him and to obey him.
 Any other reasons for losing weight is, and should be secondary.
 I pray God allows us to shed the pounds we need to feel lighter in front of him on the prayer mat, and may it be a source of light for us on yawmul Qiyama.

-Maryam Akram is 25 years old of Indian origin.
-She is a fully-qualified personal trainer and Hatton boxing instructor and is currently studying towards an MSc in Obesity and Weight management.
+Maryam Akram is 27 years old of Indian origin.
+She is a certified personal trainer, Hatton boxing coach and nutrition coach.
 She offers individualised coaching, in person and online, that supports women to lose weight and develop a healthy, positive relationship with food.
-She studied Arabic at SOAS, university of London and at An-Najah University in Nablus, Palestine.
-She currently resides in Newcastle, UK with her husband and two children.
-IG: @coachmaryam
+She studied Arabic at SOAS, university of London and at An-Najah university in Nablus, Palestine.
+She advocates for women’s rights and is working to bring change in the South-Asian community.
+She enjoys reading poetry in the evening and going for long nature walks.
+Currently, she resides in Newcastle, UK with her husband and two children.
+IG: @eatliftbox